ashylo/calculator-grpc-docker/README.md

-# Simple Calculator using gRPC & Python wrapped in Docker
+# Simple Calculator using Python & gRPC

 Simple POC of calculator that demonstrates communication between Docker containers using gRPC and Protobuf.